Nikola Tesla: Youth

 Tesla's family did not hear from him after he left school.
-There was a rumor among his classmates that he had drowned in the nearby river Mur but in January one of them ran into Tesla in the town of Maribor and reported that encounter to Tesla's family.
+There was a rumor among his classmates that he had drowned in the nearby river Mur, but in January one of them ran into Tesla in the town of Maribor and reported that encounter to Tesla's family.
 It turned out Tesla had been working there as a draftsman for 60 florins per month.
 In March 1879, Milutin finally located his son and tried to convince him to return home and take up his education in Prague.
 Tesla returned to Gospić later that month when he was deported for not having a residence permit.
 Tesla's father died the next month, on 17 April 1879, at the age of 60 after an unspecified illness.

 In January 1880, two of Tesla's uncles paid for him to leave Gospić for Prague, where he was to study.
 He arrived too late to enroll at Charles-Ferdinand University; he had never studied Greek, a required subject; and he was illiterate in Czech, another required subject.
 He attended lectures in philosophy at the university as an auditor, but he did not receive grades for the courses.

-Budapest Telephone Exchange

 Tesla moved to Budapest, Hungary, in 1881 to work under Tivadar Puskás at a telegraph company, the Budapest Telephone Exchange.
 Upon arrival, Tesla realized that the company, then under construction, was not functional, so he worked as a draftsman in the Central Telegraph Office instead.
 Within a few months, the Budapest Telephone Exchange became functional, and Tesla was allocated the chief electrician position.
 Tesla later described how he made many improvements to the Central Station equipment including an improved telephone repeater or amplifier.

 Working at Edison

 In 1882, Tivadar Puskás got Tesla another job in Paris with the Continental Edison Company.
 Tesla began working in what was then a brand new industry, installing indoor incandescent lighting citywide in large scale electric power utility.
-The company had several subdivisions and Tesla worked at the Société Electrique Edison, the division in the Ivry-sur-Seine suburb of Paris in charge of installing the lighting system.
+The company had several subdivisions and Tesla worked at the Société Electrique Edison, the division in the Ivry-sur-Seine suburb of Paris, in charge of installing the lighting system.
 There he gained a great deal of practical experience in electrical engineering.
-Management took notice of his advanced knowledge in engineering and physics and soon had him designing and building improved versions of generating dynamos and motors.
+Management took notice of his advanced knowledge in engineering and physics, and soon had him designing and building improved versions of generating dynamos and motors.